hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250820040v1-model-science-getting-serious-about-verification-explanation-and-con.md

 ---
 layout: default
-title: Model Science: getting serious about verification, explanation and control of AI systems
+title: "Model Science: getting serious about verification, explanation and control of AI systems"
 ---

 # Model Science: getting serious about verification, explanation and control of AI systems